netzpirat/haml-coffee/README.md

   * `customPreserve`: Converting newlines into their HTML entity.
   * `customFindAndPreserve`: Find whitespace sensitive tags and preserve their content.
   * `customCleanValue`: Clean the value that is returned after evaluating some inline CoffeeScript.
+  * `customSurround`: Surrounds a block of Haml code with strings, with no whitespace in between.
+  * `customSucceed`: Appends a string to the end of a Haml block, with no whitespace between.
+  * `customPrecede`: Prepends a string to the beginning of a Haml block, with no whitespace between.

 You can find a default implementation for all these helper functions in the `dist/helpers` directory:
 [CoffeeScript](https://raw.github.com/9elements/haml-coffee/master/dist/helpers/haml_coffee_helpers.coffee)